retamozo/avocado-marketplace/README.md

 ## Requirements

-All goals were set in the [original challenge repository](https://github.com/Aerolab/frontend-developer-coding-challenge), along the visual resources, services and API toke used in the project.
+All goals were set in the [original challenge repository](https://github.com/Aerolab/frontend-developer-coding-challenge), along the visual resources, services and API token used in the project.